Quantum Circuit Transformation: A Monte Carlo Tree Search Framework: Introduction

 \section{Introduction}

-\IEEEPARstart{W}ith Google's recent conspicuous, though arguable, success in demonstrating quantum supremacy in a 53-qubit quantum processor \cite{HarrowSupremacy}, NISQ (Noisy Intermediate-Scale Quantum) devices have attracted rapidly increasing interests from researchers in both academic and industrial communities. \emph{Quantum processing units} (QPUs) in the NISQ era only support a limited set of basic operations (elementary quantum gates) and often suffer from high gate errors, short coherence time, and limited connectivity between physical qubits.
+With Google's recent conspicuous, though arguable, success in demonstrating quantum supremacy in a 53-qubit quantum processor \cite{HarrowSupremacy}, NISQ (Noisy Intermediate-Scale Quantum) devices have attracted rapidly increasing interests from researchers in both academic and industrial communities. \emph{Quantum processing units} (QPUs) in the NISQ era only support a limited set of basic operations (elementary quantum gates) and often suffer from high gate errors, short coherence time, and limited connectivity between physical qubits.
 In order to run a quantum algorithm, described as a quantum circuit, we need to \emph{compile} the circuit (referred to as \emph{logical circuit} henceforth) into a functionally equivalent \emph{physical circuit} executable on the QPU.
 The compilation includes two basic processes.
-In the \emph{decomposition} process, gates in the logical circuit are decomposed, or transformed, into elementary gates supported by the QPU \cite{BarencoElementaryGates,compile}.
-The \emph{transformation} process, known as \emph{quantum circuit transformation} (QCT) \cite{Childs,SAHS} or \emph{qubit mapping} \cite{LiUCSB,SubgraphIsomorphism,USTC}, is then performed on the generated circuit, which further consists of two steps: \emph{initial mapping} and \emph{qubit routing}.
-The former maps qubits in a logical circuit, called \emph{logical qubits}, to the ones in the QPU, called \emph{physical qubits}; while the latter transforms a circuit through adding ancillary operations like SWAP gates to `route' physical qubits in order to make all multi-qubits gates executable.
+In the \emph{decomposition} process, gates in the logical circuit are decomposed, or transformed, into elementary gates supported by the QPU \cite{compile,sivarajah2020t,qiskitIBM}.
+The \emph{transformation} process, initiated in \cite{MaslovFM07,cheung2007translation} and also known as \emph{quantum circuit transformation} (QCT) \cite{Childs} or \emph{qubit mapping} \cite{LiUCSB}, is then performed on the generated circuit, which further consists of two steps: \emph{initial mapping construction} and \emph{qubit routing}.
+The former process constructs a mapping that maps qubits in a logical circuit, called \emph{logical qubits}, to the ones in the QPU, called \emph{physical qubits}; while the latter transforms a circuit through adding ancillary operations like SWAP gates to `route' physical qubits in order to make all multi-qubits gates executable.